Presymplectic geometry and Liouville sectors with corners and its monoidality: Geometry of transverse coisotropic collections

 The so-constructed global frame $\{Z_1, \cdots, Z_m\}$ of $TC$ on $C$ are commuting vector fields.
 Therefore we have an $\RR^m$-action on $C$ induced by the flows of commuting vector fields $\{Z_1, \cdots, Z_m\}$.

 \begin{lemma} This $\RR^m$-action is also proper and discontinuous.
-In particular, its isotropy subgroup is a discrete subgroup of $\RR^m$. \end{lemma} \begin{proof} The Liouville vector field $Z$ is tangent to every $H_i$ at infinity.
-Since $Z$ is tangent to $H_i$ for all $i$ at infinity, the flag
+In particular, its isotropy subgroup is a discrete subgroup of $\RR^m$. \end{lemma} \begin{proof} The Liouville vector field $Z$ is tangent to every $H_i$ near infinity.
+Since $Z$ is tangent to $H_i$ for all $i$ near infinity, the flag